Saisons Somatic

 What this means in practice

 A consultation session is structured around the case you bring.
 I will listen to the presentation, ask questions that probe its edges, and then offer what I can see from my clinical frame.
 I will tell you where my reading agrees with yours and where it diverges, and why.
 I will not soften a disagreement to make the encounter comfortable — that is not what peer consultation is for.
+Expect a conversation that is kind, realistic, and opinionated.

 What I will not do: offer a proprietary method that explains everything you have been unable to explain.
 The offer is a second read from a specific clinical orientation, not a new single model.
 If you are looking for a framework that resolves all complexity, this engagement will disappoint.